Benitoite/howtophotovietnam/index.md

 My choice for ultra-wide is the inexepensive Canon EFS 10-18mm IS (image stabilization).
 It is usable day and night and goes from let's see everything, to a fairly wide angle of 18mm, with only slight distortion.
 Yes, I would like to be able to afford the 11-22 super lens, but it would be too heavy for me to haul around.
 The 10-18 costs a tenth of the price and the images are still pleasant and enjoyable.
 Tools like RawTherapee can assist with curing any distortion issues you encounter.

 ###	Wide angle
 Your wide-angle lens should be light and fun.
 The less glass the better: fewer dielectric transitions lead to sharper images.
-Every piece of glass gives you two more transitions, and designs can compensate with various geometries and coatings, but that it adding weight and money to your rig.
+Every piece of glass gives you two more transitions, and designs can compensate with various geometries and coatings, but that is just adding weight and money to your rig.

 ####	24 / 40mm pancakes
 For APS-C format I recommend a 24mm pancake lens.
 It's only about an inch thick and does macro as well as it does nighttime photos.
 A similarly wide and short lens for full-frame Canons is the EF 40mm pancake.
 They are tiny but really a dream to use.